Does a $500 dollar bill really exist?

 Can I still get a five hundred dollar bill from the bank?

 Though the $500 dollar bill is still considered legal tender, you won’t get one at the bank.
-In 1969, the Federal Reserve officially discontinued high-denomination bills.
+Since 1969, the $500 bill has been officially discontinued according to the Federal Reserve high-denomination bills.
 This included the $500 dollar bill, the $1,000 dollar bill, the $5,000 dollar bill, and the $10,000 dollar bill.

 Whenever a bank receives one of those bills, they’re instructed to send it in for destruction.
 Of course, if you bring a $500 dollar bill to the bank to deposit, they’ll honor the value but you’ll lose the bill.